nocomplexity/FreeAndOpenMachineLearning/preface.md

 the focus is on openness for machine learning tools, algorithms and knowledge.
 The core focus is outlining core concepts of machine learning and showing an open machine learning architecture that make machine learning possible for real business use cases.
-So this publication is also focused on outlining open source machine learning solutions (FOSS) that make it possible to start your machine learning journey.
+So this publication outlines open source machine learning solutions (FOSS) that make it possible to start your machine learning journey.

-This publication is to enable business IT consultants, IT architects, and software developers to get a practical grounding in open machine learning and its business applications.
+This publication enables business IT consultants, IT architects, and software developers to get a practical grounding in open machine learning and its business applications.
 So no programming exercises and no complex mathematical formulas in this publication.
 Showing